Madame-Aehm/CAB-Project-4-Spikes/2. Express + Mongoose/02_express.md

 This is when you're going to start using [Postman](https://www.postman.com/downloads/) a _lot_.
 If you haven't already, you should download it for this project - the desktop version runs much better.
 We'll use it now to test our first endpoint!
 If I change the **path**, then I must send the request to that new end-point to receive the response.
 If I change the **method**, my request method must also match.

 Since this project is going to be quite large, we're going to separate it into different folders.
-Create a folder now to hold all our **routes**, and a `.js` file inside for 'user', or 'userRoutes'.
+Create a folder now to hold all our **routes**, and a `ts` file inside for 'user', or 'userRoutes'.
 This is where we're going to define all the end-points that will affect the documents held in our 'users' collection over on MongoDB.

 In our `userRoutes` file we're going to use Express' [**express.Router**](https://expressjs.com/en/guide/routing.html).
-According to the documentation: this creates a modular, mountable route handler.
+According to the documentation:

+> Use the express.Router class to create a modular, mountable route handler.
 A **Router Instance** is a complete middleware and routing system; for this reason, it is often referred to as a “mini-app”.

 Use this Router Instance to set up a test 'get' route.
 Make sure to also export the router instance: